kura-labs-org/ec2-remediation-system-instructions/README.md

 - Test EC2 Instance Records showing sample data
 - Test Remediation Log Entries created by clicking the remediation button
 - Test Incident Record created by the flow when triggered
 - System Log Records showing successful AI Search execution
+- HTTP Log Records showing successful API call to Slack Webhook. **REMOVE THE SLACK WEBHOOK FROM YOUR FLOW ACTION BEFORE ADDING TO YOUR UPDATE SET.
+YOUR WEBHOOK CONTAINS A SECRET TOKEN AND SLACK WILL DISABLE YOUT WEBHOOK URL IF ITS DETECTED ON GITHUB.**

 **Access Control Requirements:** Include these essential ACL records to ensure system functionality: